Faculty Spotlight: Mark Doerries

 Doerries' recording of O Emmanuel, a cantata for choir, jazz trio, and orchestra, by JJ Wright, debuted at #1 on Billboard's Chart of Traditional Classical Music in 2017 and remained on the list for 8 weeks.
 Doerries edits the Notre Dame Children's Choir Choral Series with MorningStar Publishers/ ESC Publishers; the series is devoted to liturgical and concert music for treble choirs.
 This past summer Dr. Doerries has recorded Evening Prayer with the Notre Dame Children's Choir at Saint Meinrad Archabbey.
 Next year we hope to report with pictures of the new recording!

-Professor Doerries teaches choral methods and choral literature I, is professor of record for the SMDN Repertory Choir, and offers lessons to first year MSM choral conducting students.
-He coordinates the “DMA plus,” mentoring students within this newly funded component of the DMA for students interested in specialized topics such as African American choral music.
+Professor Doerries teaches choral methods and choral literature I, is professor of record for the SMND Repertory Choir, and offers lessons to first year MSM choral conducting students.
+He teaches the “DMA plus,” mentoring students within this newly funded component of the DMA for students interested in specialized topics such as African American choral music.